 II.
-Fiscal Year 2016 Project Funding
+Fiscal Year 2018 Project Funding

-Under this FY 2016 IUP, Pennsylvania intends to fund drinking water projects and set-asides with a total federal dollar value of \$26,578,000 as shown in the Funds Chart of Attachment 4.
-In addition, the state intends to utilize the total allowed FY2016 set-aside amounts for the 2%, Technical Assistance to Small Systems, the 4%, Administrative, the 10%, Assistance to State Programs Fund and the 15%, Other Authorized Activities Fund.
-Pennsylvania continues to reserve the authority to take the remaining 2, 4 and 10% setasides that have been reserved in the past from future grants.
+Under this FY 2018 IUP, Pennsylvania intends to fund drinking water projects and set-asides with a total federal dollar value of up to \$34,202,000 as shown in the Funds Chart of Attachment 4.
+In addition, the state intends to utilize the total allowed FY2018 set-aside amounts for the 2%, Technical Assistance to Small Systems, the 4%, Administrative, the 10%, Assistance to State Programs Fund and the 15%, Other Authorized Activities Fund.
+Pennsylvania continues to reserve the authority to take the remaining 2, 4 and 10% set-asides that have been reserved in the past from future grants.
 A summary of the amount of funds in reserve by grant is as follows:

 Grant 2% Technical Assistance 4% Administrative 10% Assistance to State Programs

-2005 Added to FY08 application \$1,918,100
+2005 Added to FY08 Application \$1,918,100

 2006 Added to FY15 Application Added to FY15 Application

 2007 \$554,380 \$2,771,900

 2011 \$ 8,800 \$ 17,600

 2012 \$525,940 \$1,051,880

 2013 \$ 986,920

 2014 \$459,886

-In summary, Pennsylvania proposes to set-aside the following funds from the FY2016 grant for this purpose:
+In summary, Pennsylvania proposes to set-aside the following funds from the FY2018 grant for this purpose:

-- 2% Technical Assistance to Small Systems -- \$531,560 - 4% Administrative -- \$1,063,120 - 10% Assistance to State Programs -- \$2,657,800 - 15% Set-Aside for Other Authorized Activities -- \$3,986,700
+- 2% Technical Assistance to Small Systems -- \$684,040 - 4% Administrative -- \$1,368,080 - 10% Assistance to State Programs -- \$3,420,200 - 15% Set-Aside for Other Authorized Activities -- \$5,130,300

 While there is no minimum requirement of funding to be reserved for allocation to "Green Infrastructure" projects as defined in the FY2013 EPA Grant Guidance, Pennsylvania recognizes the importance of these types of projects and will continue to promote them.
-At a minimum, up to \$2,644,391 has been allocated to continue the source water protection efforts identified in the workplan for the 10%, Assistance to State Programs and 15%, Other Authorized Activities for the FY15/16 state fiscal year.
-In addition, a minimum of \$\$5,315,600 will be provided to disadvantaged communities as defined below in the form of principal forgiveness.
-The maximum provided to these communities will be \$13,289,000.
-Finally, drinking water system projects funded in FY2016 must pay their workers the federal Davis-Bacon wage rates for their job classification.
+At a minimum, up to \$3,420,200 has been allocated to continue the source water protection efforts identified in the workplan for the 10%, Assistance to State Programs and 15%, Set-Aside for Other Authorized Activities for the FY17/18 state fiscal year.
+In addition, a minimum of \$6,840,400 will be provided to disadvantaged communities as defined below in the form of principal forgiveness.
+The maximum provided to these communities will be \$17,101,000.
+Finally, drinking water system projects funded in FY2018 must pay their workers the federal Davis-Bacon wage rates for their job classification.
 Some of these projects will also have to ensure that certain aspects of the project are made with American made iron and steel products as defined by the EPA Guidance, "Implementation of American Iron and Steel Provisions of P. L. 113-76, Consolidated Appropriations Act, 2014" dated March 20, 2014, depending on when the plans and specs for the project were submitted and approved by DEP as part of the construction permit.

-In FY2016, Pennsylvania expects to finance five drinking water projects for \$23,654,420 (\$18,338,820 in federal monies and \$1,591,176.53 in state match plus \$3,724,423.47 in overmatch from the FY14 DWSRF Grant for a total of \$5,315,600 in match).
+In FY2018, Pennsylvania expects to finance four drinking water projects for \$30,439,780. (\$23,599,380 in federal monies and \$6,840,400 in state match).
 The project fundable list is included in Attachment 4.
 The expanded Project Priority List is included as Attachment 5.
 The ranking criteria are included as Attachment 1.
 The remaining additional projects are funded with recycled funds.

 III.
-Short and Long Term Goals of the DWSRF Program in Pennsylvania
+Short and Long-Term Goals of the DWSRF Program in Pennsylvania

 The Mission of PENNVEST and the Program is to protect the quality of life for Pennsylvania residents by providing financing for facilities and other improvements that provide for a clean, safe and healthful environment, support economic development and community revitalization.
-To accomplish this, PENNVEST has established the following short and long term goals.
+To accomplish this, PENNVEST has established the following short and long-term goals.